A Guide to the Eviction Process in Massachusetts

 Tenant Eviction Defenses in Massachusetts

-• – They received an invalid notice to quit
+• – They received an invalid notice to quit (insufficient notice period, no lease violation, etc.)

-• – They received a 14-day notice to quit for non-payment of rent when they weren’t behind on rent
+• – They received a 14-day notice to quit for non-payment of rent when they weren’t behind on rent.

 Filing a Complaint and Attending the Court Hearing

-Then, you’ll have to attend the court hearing.
-If the tenant fails to appear for the hearing, the judicial officer will issue a default judgment in favor of the landlord.
-On the other hand, if the landlord fails to attend the hearing, but the tenant does, the hearing will be postponed for seven days.
+Then, you’ll have to attend the housing court hearing.
+If the tenant fails to appear for the eviction court process, the judicial officer will issue a default judgment in favor of the landlord.
+On the other hand, if the landlord fails to attend the eviction hearing, but the tenant does, the eviction hearing court date will be postponed for seven days.

 judge sitting at their desk with a gavel in the foreground